thepracticaldev/1pr/README.md

 ## Testing
-The project contains the files `.htmlhintrc`, `.csslintrc` and `.jshintrc` for the respective testing utilities.
+The project contains the files `.htmlhintrc`, `.csslintrc` and `.jshintrc` with configuration for the respective testing utilities.

-To install the testing utilities locally, install [Node.js](https://nodejs.org/en/) and then use npm (bundled with Node.js) to install the utilities:
+To install the testing utilities locally, simply install [Node.js](https://nodejs.org/en/) and then use npm (bundled with Node.js) to install the utilities:

 ```Bash
 # HTML validation